 MoMo4C will stimulate innovative new climate initiatives through the implementation of challenges.
 These challenges or calls seek out bottom-up initiatives that have a potential to help address climate change as well as the SDGs, create positive cash flows and demonstrate how public funding can be used to leverage private finance.
 The program provides support to develop business propositions (cases) for concrete projects, and brings these projects in contact with companies and investors, so that solutions can be scaled up at the landscape level and attract investments both from investors within and outside of the landscape, while tackling the impacts of climate change.

-The programme focuses on five countries: Cameroon, Ghana, Indonesia, Mozambique and Uganda
+The programme focuses on five countries: Cameroon, Ghana, Indonesia, Zambia and Uganda

 The programme is funded by the Ministry of Foreign Affairs of the Kingdom of the Netherlands